LinetLydia/Project-3/README.md

 ### Overview

-This project focuses on predicting customer churn for a telecom company using machine learning techniques.
-The goal is to develop a model that can predict whether a customer will churn (leave the company) based on various features, including their usage patterns and service subscriptions.
-By identifying high-risk customers, the company can take proactive steps to retain them, improving customer satisfaction and reducing churn rates.
+The project focuses on predidcting customer churn for a telecom company using machine learning techniques.
+The primary goal is to develop a model capable of predicting whether a customer will churn(Leave the company) based on various features, including their usage patterns and service subscriptions.
+By identifying high-risk customers, the company can proactively design retention strategies to improve customer satisfaction and reduce churn rates.

 ### Business and Data Understanding